Mengkare/Foundry_Pathfinder_1e_Datacleaner_Scripts/README.md

 Below is the full English version of README

+IMPORTANT:  The folder "modules_fixed_as_full" contains the fixed versions of the whole modules for Pathfinder 1e.
+You can just exchange the modules in your Foundry "data/modules" folder with the ones in "modules_fixed_as_full".
+            This way you don´t need to use the scripts at all.
+The scripts are only for those who want to fix the .db files on their own or want to understand how the fixing process works.

 This project is a fix for the migration of the discontinued modules:

 - "Pathfinder 1e - Bestiary" (https://foundryvtt.com/packages/pf1-bestiary/)